Nippon Chemical Industrial Co.,Ltd.

 LEAP Approach

-We utilize the LEAP Approach developed by TNFD in our analysis for evaluation and management purposes related to natural capital.
-The LEAP approach consists of four processes: Locate (interface with nature), Evaluate (dependencies and impacts on nature), Assess (nature-related risks and opportunities), and Prepare (to respond to, and report on, material nature-related issues).
+We utilized the LEAP Approach developed by TNFD in our analysis for evaluation and management purposes related to natural capital.
+The LEAP approach consists of four processes: Locate (interface with nature), Evaluate (identifying and assessing dependencies and impacts on nature), Assess (nature-related risks and opportunities), and Prepare (to respond to, and report on, material nature-related issues).

 Locate Phase: Locate Interface with Nature

-The scope of the Locate phase covers direct operations and value chain upstream operations (raw materials and fuels).
-All four domestic production sites were selected as direct operations.
-For the value chain upstream operations, we selected eight companies: four companies that provide products on the High Impact Commodity List*2 published by SBTs for Nature (SBTN)*1 and are closely related to our business, and four suppliers of raw fuel for products that account for a high percentage of sales.
-The following tools were used to analyze the natural conditions in the vicinities of these operations and identify areas requiring attention.
+In the Locate phase, we defined the scope to include our direct operations and the upstream value chain (raw materials and fuels).
+For direct operations, all four domestic production sites were selected.
+For the upstream value chain, we selected a total of eight suppliers that provide commodities listed in the High Impact Commodity List*2 published by the Science Based Targets Network for Nature (SBTN) *1 and that are closely related to our business, as well as suppliers of raw materials and fuels for products with high sales ratios.
+Using the tools described below, we analyzed the surrounding natural conditions and identified areas of potential concern.

 • *1: A framework that encourages companies and municipalities to set nature-related targets based on science.